brodieaustin/poisoned-well-novel/poisoned-well.md

 At night, after the guards' fires had been stamped out, the cells grew colder.
 Manan would shove her hands as deep as they could go into these two pockets, rubbing her thumb across the tops of her finger, trying to keep them warm.
 Night time was the worse part of her captivity.
 Without the fires, the cells fell into darkness.
 It was in the pitch black that the other prisoners began to wail and scratch and scream.
 Otherwise, despair silence them.
 There was only the crude ramblings of the guards to listen to.

 Try as she might, she could not pick up any information from the guards.
-It wasn't any cleverness on their part either.
+It was not any cleverness on their part either.
 These really were low creatures that worked down here.
 After all, they only had to exert enough will to sit in one place for several hours at a time.
 Their brillance only came through in the many ways they passed that time--games with bones and dice, telling dirty stories, sharpening their weapons, and so on.

 Fortunatley Manan provided them with new sport.
 They spent countless hours jeering over the ways that she would be tortured and killed.
 They imagined lavish scenarios involving strange machines that Manan had never heard of before.
 Most of the stories ended with her being fed to some kind of wild animal, mostly their Lord's dogs.
 But of those dogs, they singled out one in particular, an old limping mutt named Hirath, whose master had a tendency to kick and berate.
 It seemed that this dog, named for the infernal traitor himself, was prone to vomiting up its food and eating it up again.